distcode/distcode.github.io/_pages/about.md

 # <center>DI Schleich Thomas (DIST)</center>

 I'm located in Graz, Austria and work for more than 30 years with Microsoft products.
 Since 1992 I am conducting trainings, first for end users, since 1996 for IT administrators and operators.
-My current special topics are Azure Infrasturcture, Azure Active Directory and cyber security architecting.
-At the moment I'm holding several certifications, some of them you could see here:
+My current special topics are Azure înfrasturcture, Azure Active Directory and cybersecurity architecting.
+At the moment I'm holding several certifications, some of them are:

 <p align="center">
 <br/>